 Previously, Clarksons Gabor Forgacs, director of the Shipley Center for Innovation, was featured by TED for his use of a 3D printer to create edible artificial meat.
 Mr. Lindsay said Clarkson is a perfect place for a TEDx talk.

-The TEDxClarksonU conference, slated for April 13, is sponsored by Clarksons SPECTRUM (Shaping Possibilities and Embracing Change To Reach a United Mission), a student group dedicated to encouraging diversity.
+The TEDxClarksonU conference, slated for April 13, is sponsored by Clarksons SPECTRUM, a student group dedicated to encouraging diversity.

 Were looking for a conversation to begin, not only here on campus, but around the north country, the nation and the world, Mr. Lindsay said.
 We are looking for a conversation that hasnt really happened yet.
 How is it that these voices that havent been heard before can contribute to the sustainability of the world?

-Were creating an environment where these ideas can be spread to others and where people can network and find ways to collaborate on ideas, said SPECTRUM President Lorraine Njoki.
+Were creating an environment where these ideas can be spread to others and where people can network and find ways to collaborate on ideas, SPECTRUM President Lorraine Njoki said.
 So basically were providing the venue and the atmosphere, and then people who have ideas and who are working on innovative projects come and present at the talk.

 The events organizers are looking for speakers, whose presentations will not exceed 15 minutes.

 Members of nearby campuses and communities throughout the north country are welcome to attend, but as at other TED events, all attendees will have to register.